nathanlepori/pydiary/README.md

 # pydiary
-MatLab style commands logger for the Python interpreter
+MatLab style commands logger for the Python interpreter, with added features.

 ## Usage
 The package exports a single class.